 The 11 hours and 30 minute trip will take you from Eugene, OR to Vancouver, BC.
 Gorgeous seascapes, majestic mountains, and wildlife sightings are all part of your trip.
 Amtrak cascades provide a European-style feel with reclining seats, laptop outlets and bike racks.
 You can also find a Bistro Car, which features fresh, regional cuisine, wine, microbrews, and so much more!

 Take a ride from Vancouver, BC to Banff, AB.
 You have the option of traveling for 2 days or 2 weeks!
 One of the most popular routes to take allows passengers to retrace the steps of 19th century explorers by traveling through the legendary Spiral Tunnels!

 Luxury trains are a definitely a “thing.”
 These trains aren’t your standard train carts that have 1 beverage cart and terrible wi-fi.
 Countries all over the world have taken your every day train car and turned it into an elegant, upscale affair.
 The food, service and decor are all extremely high class and will definitely make you feel like you’re in the “in” crowd.
 From Europe to Japan, luxury trains have become a nice relaxing way to travel in style while experiencing a once in a lifetime journey!

 Train Suite Shiki Shima

 Located in Japan, this train can take you on a luxurious ride for up to three nights.
 You’ll experience the ambiance of the eastern Japanese countryside.
 The cabins are modern and sleep with Japanese furnishings.
-One of the best features on this train is ironically enough the sink faucets.
-The high end finishings make the faucets look like something out of a magazine.
+The high end finishings make the train look like something out of a magazine.
 You can also find a white-tablecloth restaurant that serves delicious regional cuisine.